tedorellana/learning/SAA-C03.md

 ## RDS Proxy is a fully-managed ##
 Highly available, and easy-to-use database proxy feature of Amazon RDS that enables your applications to: 1) improve scalability by pooling and sharing database connections; 2) improve availability by reducing database failover times by up to 66% and preserving application connections
+RDS Proxy: RDS Proxy is designed to manage database connections, pooling, and failover, improving database scalability and performance.
+It helps reduce the number of open connections to the database, which can be a common source of performance issues.
+Minimizing Changes: RDS Proxy can be introduced without significant changes to the application's architecture.
+It acts as an intermediary between the application and the database, handling connection pooling and reducing the load on the database.

 ## Recovery time objective (RTO) ##
 Is the maximum acceptable time that an application, computer, network, or system can be down after an unexpected disaster, failure, or comparable event takes place.
 RTO captures the maximum allowable time between restoration of normal service levels and resumption of typical operations and the unexpected failure or disaster.
 RTO defines a turning point, after which time the consequences of interruption from a disaster or failure become unacceptable.